Humaidu/material/Hosting-Platforms:-Labs.md

     Flask==1.1.1

 ### Procfile
 `Procfile` tells Heroku what to do when it starts up.
-Your `Procfile` should contain just one line (watch out, this filename begins with an uppercase `P`):
+Your `Procfile` should contain just one line (watch out, this filename begins with an uppercase `P`).
+The `myapp:app` specifies the module (the python filename without `.py`) and application name (the `app` defined in the python file):

-    web: gunicorn -w 4 app:myapp.py
+    web: gunicorn -w 4 myapp:app

 ### runtime.txt
 `runtime.txt` tells Heroku which runtime to use in the environment.